What Is Tinnitus?

 Tinnitus may disappear on its own or the person may need to learn to cope with it.
 Medications may be prescribed in some cases but there is no clear solution in most individuals.
 Medications may often be used to treat the psychological effects of anxiety or depression that may accompany the tinnitus.
 In these cases, selective serotonin reuptake inhibitor (SSRI) antidepressants such as sertraline (Zoloft) and paroxetine (Paxil), or a benzodiazepine such as alprazolam (Xanax) may be prescribed.
 In the past the supplement niacin was recommended or the drug gabapentin (Neurontin, Gabarone) was prescribed but both have been shown to have no effect on reliving tinnitus.

 Relief Remedies for Tinnitus

-- Reduce or avoid caffeine and salt intake, and quit smoking.
+- Reduce or avoid caffeine and salt.

 - Melatonin may help those who suffer with tinnitus, particularly those with disturbed sleep due to tinnitus.